CHSS Advice Line

 Work With Us

-Although often confused with one another, a cardiac arrest is not a heart attack.
+Contrary to popular belief, a cardiac arrest is not a heart attack.
 A heart attack occurs when the blood supply to the heart is cut off.
 This is often caused by a clot in a coronary artery.
 During a heart attack, the heart is still pumping blood around the body and the person will continue to be conscious and breathing.
+This can lead to a cardiac arrest and if you’re experiencing heart attack symptoms, it’s vital that you immediately call 999 for an ambulance.

 The main causes of cardiac arrest are:

-Recovery from cardiac arrest depends on the severity of the arrest, the symptoms you’ve experienced since and uncovering the root cause of it.
-This can be a long, complicated process with many changes and decisions to make along the way.
+Recovery can be a long, complicated process with many changes and decisions to make along the way.
 You may be fitted with a pacemaker, enter rehabilitative care, or even be placed into an induced coma.

 Your treatment team will guide you through your care plan and help you to make the best choices for you and your health.